nehal73/Jdrasil/index.md

 [below](#versions).

 If you wish to use Jdrasil as
-as standalone solver, we simple do the following:
+as standalone solver, simply do the following:
 ```
   # this will execute the exact mode
   java -jar Jdrasil.jar